quidampepin/quidampepin.github.io/bio_en.md

 I went to study in Montreal at the dawn of my 18th birthday.

 I did a college degree in Arts and Letters.
 Then I started a bachelor's degree in literature at UQAM.
-For many reasons, I didn't complete my studies: difficulty to fit into the mold, great ambitions, and a little laziness.
+For many reasons, I didn't complete my studies: difficulty to fit into the mold, great ambitions, and some disillusionment.

 Ater coming back to settle in Gatinau, and another try at University, I finally accepted that my path was not that of higher education.
 I am self-taught, curious, stubborn, scattered and a bit of a jack-of-all-trades.
 I had to find another way to carve a path for myself.